h3rald/h3rald/contents/conver.md

 Projects in this stage are typically regarded as reasonably complete, mature and/or stable, although they may still improve to achieve a higher degree of dependability.
 As a result, releases within this stage:

-- MAY be of size S or M, but not L or X.
+- MAY have a L or M impact, but not H or C.
 - MUST NOT include breaking changes.
 - MAY include new enhancements.